the-expanse/SideQuestWiki/Beatsaber-update-#.#.#-is-out,-can-i-install-it?.md

-and click Backup Game Data
+and if you have played the game and wish to save your Scores/Campaign progress click Backup Game Data

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608409252272406607/backups.png)

-This saves your scores and such, after that then uninstall Beatsaber with the Uninstall button
+This saves your scores and such, after that uninstall Beatsaber with the `Uninstall` button as seen below

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608405621741715487/Uninstall.png)

-After uninstalling Beatsaber Back out and uninstall Beat On as well
+After uninstalling Beatsaber Back out and uninstall Beat On as well from `My Apps` to make sure it is removed properly

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608398315914133520/Screenshot_1080.png)